AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/create-and-manage-groups/configure-task-issue-preferences-group.md

 # Configure task and issue preferences for a group

-If groups in your organization need to configure a task or issue preference independently from the way it is configured at the system level, an `Adobe Workfront administrator` can unlock the preference.
-Then, as a `group administrator`, you can configure the preference for your group and it will affect all tasks or issues associated with your group.
+If groups in your organization need to configure a task or issue preference independently from the way it is configured at the system level, an Adobe Workfront administrator can unlock the preference.
+Then, as a group administrator, you can configure the preference for your group and it will affect all tasks or issues associated with your group.

 If there are any groups above the group you manage, their administrators can also do this for your group.
-The same is true for `Workfront administrators` (for any group).
+The same is true for Workfront administrators (for any group).

-For information about how the `Workfront administrator` unlocks preferences, see [Lock or unlock project preferences for all groups in the system](../../../administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md).
+For information about how the Workfront administrator unlocks preferences, see [Lock or unlock project preferences for all groups in the system](../../../administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md).

 >[!TIP]
 >